Optimal strategies in repeated games with incomplete information: the dependent case: Comments and Extensions

 Differential games with incomplete information were introduced by Cardaliaguet \cite{carda07}.
 As in repeated games with incomplete information, before the game starts, a pair of parameters $(k,\ell)$ is drawn according to some commonly known probability distribution $\pi$ on $K\times L$.
-Player $1$ is informed of $k$ and player $2$ of $\ell$.
+Player $1$ is informed of $k$ and Player 2 of $\ell$.
 Then, a differential game is played in which the dynamic and the payoff function depend on both types: each player is thus partially informed about the differential game that is played.
-The existence and characterisation of the value function was established by Cardaliaguet \cite{carda07} in the independent case, and extended to the general case by the second author \cite{OBjeuxdiffs13}.
-The proof relies on the geometry of the value function ($I$-concavity and $\two$-convexity) and on a sub-dynamic programming principle satisfied by its Fenchel conjugate (i.e. the value of the dual game), in the spirit of \eqref{subrec}.
+The existence and characterisation of the value function was established by Cardaliaguet \cite{carda07} in the independent case, and extended to the general case by Oliu-Barton \cite{OBjeuxdiffs15}.
+The proof relies on the geometry of the value function ($I$-concavity and $\two$-convexity) and on a sub-dynamic programming principle satisfied by its Fenchel conjugates (i.e. the values of the first and the second dual games).

-The construction of optimal strategies remains, however, an open problem.
-Equivalently, one may seek to establish a dynamic programming principle satisfied by the value function of the dual game, as in Theorem \ref{ddu}.
+Though useful for establishing the existence of the value for differential games with incomplete information, the sub-dynamic programming principles satisfied by the values of the dual games do not yield a construction of optimal strategies for these games, which remains an open problem.
+Establishing a continuous-time analogue of the dual recursive formula (i.e. Theorem \ref{thmmain}) would be a natural way to solve it.